Dr. Butros' Thirteen Points to Happy Paper Writing

 Bibliography.
 History papers take a "Bibliography" not a "Works Cited"-list.
 See the sample paper (at the link above) for examples of correct footnotes and bibliography.
 The Bibliography comes at the end of the paper beginning on a separate page of its own.
 It is a listing of each book and article quoted or cited earlier in the footnotes.
 Do not list any sources that you did not actually footnote in the paper.
 All the books and articles are listed in alphabetical order according to the last name of the author.
 Although you can cite a reference as many times as necessary in the footnotes, in the Bibliography, you may list each entry only once.
 Similarly, do not list each primary text-reference separately in the bibliography if they come from the same anthology.
 List only the anthology in which it is published, and list it only once.

 Form and spelling are factors in grading a research or project paper.
-If uncertain of any spelling, use a dictionary.
-Proofread the paper before submitting it.
-Spell-check programs are useful, although admittedly, they will not help in spelling foreign names.
-Be conscious of spelling throughout.
+If you are uncertain of your spelling, use a dictionary.
+You must proofread your paper before submitting it, and make any minor last-minute corrections cleanly in ink, if necessary!!.
+A few handwritten corrections will be tolerated; more than a few will lower your grade.
+If you employ a word processor, use a spell-check program.
+Admittedly, that will not be of help in spelling foreign names.
+So you will need to be conscious of spelling throughout.

 Why the emphasis on form?
 A research paper is a means of communication.
 The purpose of any paper is to convey an argument as logically as possible according to standards of form that facilitate its communicative function.
 Form is not merely format and correct spelling but also includes the logical arrangement of an argument and the rational ordering of historical and textual data to support a particular interpretation.
 Poor form can impede the communication of a valid point of view.
 When a paper cannot communicate due to a lapse of form, it has failed in its purpose.

-Conventions in Transcribing Egyptian Names.
-Among the instructor's lectures, course readings, and outside sources, students will probably find different conventions in the English spellings of ancient Egyptian names.
-When they write their papers, they should be consistent, whichever convention they use, e.g., not to write "Tuthmosis" one time and "Thutmose" later, or "Ramesses" and "Ramses."
-They should choose one convention and stay with it.
+Conventions in Transcribing Near Eastern Names.
+Among the instructor's lectures, course readings, and outside sources, students will find different conventions in the English spellings of ancient Near Eastern names.
+When they write their papers, whichever convention they use, they should be consistent, e.g., do not write "Tuthmosis" one time and "Thutmose" later, or "Ramesses" and "Ramses".
+Choose one convention and stay with it.

 |click to open|

-Students should confine the bulk of their research to printed publications, although they may use the World Wide Web selectively to help research the paper topic and to identify valid issues.
-A great deal of information exists on the Web pertaining to ancient Egypt.
+Students should confine the bulk of their research to printed publications and to professional databases of electronic copies of printed sources and references (e.g., JStor, Academic Search Premier, etc.).
+Still, they might use the World Wide Web selectively only to help research the paper topic and to identify valid issues.
+A great deal of information exists on the open public Web pertaining to the ancient Near East and Egypt.
 However, the Web also houses a whole lot of trash that does not conform to modern academic standards.
 In general, the World Wide Web contains four types of materials pertaining to Egypt and the Near East:

-Sadly, this latter Egypto-crypto-turd-trash [no. 4] constitutes the bulk of Egyptological materials on the Web.
+Sadly, this latter Egypto-crypto-trash [no. 4] constitutes the bulk of Egyptological and Assyriological materials on the Web.

 As of now, very few peer-reviewed professional--specifically Near Eastern--journals are published on the Web (see below).
 Publicly available primary sources on the Web [no. 1] are usually out of copyright, obsolete translations superceded by modern translations in print.
 For the purposes of this course, students are permitted to quote from these, but only with the prior approval of the instructor and only if the texts are not available in print!
 You will find all or most of the primary sources you need in Near Eastern literature-anthologies in the College library.
 Because Near Eastern secondary sources on the Web are rarely peer-reviewed, students may quote from [nos.
 2 & 3] but only after consulting with the course instructor on each source!
 Web pages for [nos.
 1 - 3] are usually identifiable by the domain-markers ".edu" or ".ac" in their Web addresses, and sometimes also by ".org" (denoting educational or charitable organizations).